 Scott Hall – Acting in Self Defense

 When Scott Hall was 25, he was bartending at a gentleman’s club in Orlando, Florida, called "Thee Original Doll House."
 On one fateful night on January 15, 1983, Hall got into a heated dispute with a patron over a woman.

-After the dispute, the patron found Hall’s car in the parking lot where he proceeded to smash the glass windows in.
-The club’s security guard, seeing what was taking place, directed Hall in the direction of the man.
+After the dispute, the patron found Hall’s car in the parking lot, where he proceeded to smash the glass windows in.
+Seeing what was taking place, the club’s security guard directed Hall in the direction of the man.

-Hall realized in the situation that his fate was in jeopardy when seeing the firearm but understood that he had to act in self-defense.
+Hall realized that his fate was in jeopardy when seeing the firearm but understood that he had to act in self-defense.

 "You know, a guy pulled a gun on me, and I took it away and shot him, point-blank, with a .45 caliber.
 A guy’s dead, and I’m the reason.
 This is bad."

 Anyone who has gone through a traumatic experience, let alone life-threatening, would typically start their recovery process with counseling.
-Scott Hall took a different path to healing.
+Scott Hall took a different path to heal.

 "I did probably the most unhealthy thing I could’ve done.
 I should have sought counseling like, right then, but I didn’t know anything, I was a kid."

-Four years after the E:60 special aired, Hall conducted an interview with Jim Ross for FOX Sports, where he opened up more on his past.
+Four years after the E:60 special aired, Hall interviewed with Jim Ross for FOX Sports, where he opened up more on his past.